Professional workspace with documents and laptop

 4.2 Annual Prepay

 You may instead choose annual prepay, in which the full twelve (12) months of service are paid in a single charge on the launch date.
-The annual rate reflects a discount versus the monthly equivalent and is published on the pricing page for each tier.
-Wind-down and prorated refund handling for annual prepay is governed by Section 5.6.
+The annual rate is calculated as your quoted monthly rate × 12 × 0.9, reflecting a 10% discount versus monthly billing.
+Annual prepay is non-refundable.
+Wind-down handling for annual prepay is governed by Section 5.7.

 4.4 Accepted Payment Methods